ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ## Support for SAP NetWeaver or SAP HANA applications on IBM Power Systems Virtual Servers
 {: #support-SAPNetWeaver-or-SAPHANA}

 When you provision a {{site.data.keyword.powerSys_notm}} instance to support SAP NetWeaver applications, select a version of the IBM-provided AIX or Linux stock operating system image.
 When you provision a {{site.data.keyword.powerSys_notm}} instance to support the SAP HANA applications, select a version of the IBM provided SUSE Enterprise Linux&reg; server (SLES) stock image.
-IBM i operating system and custome AIX and Linux images are not supported for SAP workloads.
+IBM i operating system and custom AIX and Linux images are not supported for SAP workloads.
 For information about the supported versions, see [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs).

 <!-- When provisioning a {{site.data.keyword.powerSys_notm}} to support SAP NetWeaver applications, select a version of the IBM-provided AIX operating system stock image.
 IBM i and operating system custom images are not supported for SAP workloads at this time.
 {: note} -->